smallrye/smallrye-mutiny/CONTRIBUTING.md

 ## Deployment and Release

 First you need an environment variable named `GITHUB_TOKEN` with a token allowing access to the GitHub API and having push permission.
-Also you need to check that:
+Also, you need to check that:

 * there are no build in progress of the `ref` branch (`master`)
 * the last build of the `ref` branch (`master`) has been successful

-Multiple steps compose the release process
+Multiple steps compose the release process.

 ### Release preparation